Charles Grimes Limited; Management Consultant/Psychologist

 I had the pleasure and privilege to work with Malcolm and HLBBshaw over a number of years.
 Malcolm was an excellent mentor who supported me throughout my training as a patent attorney and who provided me with an excellent working environment in which to learn the profession.
 Both Malcolm and the team at HLBBshaw are dedicated to providing high quality advice to their clients and take a dynamic, flexible and innovative approach to counselling in IP matters.
 I recommend HLBBshaw as a good firm, both to work in and to work with.

-September 16, 2009; Richard worked directly with Malcolm at Malcolm's former company and reported to him
+September 16, 2009; Richard worked directly with Malcolm at Malcolm's former company and was an informal report to him

 Richard Pitman, European Patent Attorney and Assistant Chief IP Counsel, DuPont Corporate Legal; Head of Patents, DuPont Nutrition & Health; Head of Patents EMEA September 16, 2009